 2.7.5 CONSULTATION FEEDBACK

-The I&APs are encouraged to provide constructive input during the consultation periods.
-Matters of concern raised during consultations will be presented in Appendix C in the final draft.
+The I&APs were encouraged to provide constructive input during the consultation periods.
+Matters of concern raised during the initial consultations (Adverts published and the availability of the NTS) are presented in table 3 below.